Gotham Knights (video game): Plot

 Batman is ambushed in the Batcave by Ra's al Ghul and is mortally wounded.
 With no way to win, Batman seals himself and Ra's in the Batcave and initiates the self-destruct protocol, killing them both.
-Batman's death triggers a Code Black contingency, which summons Nightwing, Batgirl, Red Hood, and Robin.
+Batman's death triggers a "Code Black" contingency, which summons Nightwing, Batgirl, Red Hood, and Robin.
 As his final act, Batman bequeaths a backup base called the Belfry, located in the Union Station Clock Tower, as well as the files of all of his investigations, telling his students that Gotham will need them more than ever once the criminal underworld notices Batman has gone missing.
 Determined to carry on Batman's will, the four heroes band together to form the Gotham Knights.

-With the assistance of Alfred Pennyworth, the Knights get the Belfry operational and pursue one of Batman's leads, a scientist named Kirk Langstrom.
+With the assistance of Alfred Pennyworth following the funeral attended by Bruce Wayne's uncle Jacob Kane, the Knights get the Belfry operational and pursue one of Batman's leads, a scientist named Kirk Langstrom.
 The Knights find Langstrom murdered, as well as a hard drive containing his secret research.
-When they infiltrate the GCPD morgue to recover Langstrom's DNA encryption key, they encounter Talia al Ghul, who incinerates Ra's' body and warns the Knights the League of Shadows will make their move on Gotham soon.
+When they infiltrate the GCPD morgue to recover Langstrom's DNA encryption key, they encounter Talia al Ghul who incinerates Ra's' body and warns the Knights the League of Shadows will make their move on Gotham soon.
 The Knights then receive a message from Harley Quinn, who has been investigating another lead for Batman while locked up in Blackgate Penitentiary.
 The Knights recover her intelligence and discover evidence of a centuries-long conspiracy where multiple violent criminals were released early from Blackgate after witnesses to their crimes were mysteriously murdered, with Langstrom being the latest victim.
 The Knights then confront the Penguin, suspecting he is involved with the conspiracy.
 The Penguin tells them of the existence of the Court of Owls, a secret society that supposedly rules Gotham from the shadows, and directs the Knights to investigate the ultra-elite Powers Club.